Last updated on

 FOURTH STEP: Cover with plastic wrap and refrigerate for at least one hour to allow the flavors to blend.

-What can I add to the pasta salad?
+How can I adjust the level of tanginess in this pasta salad?

 How to Store Dill Pickle Pasta Salad